Seongjin01/Seongjin01/README.md

 |배성진|2005.03.11|19 years old|

-🟥 I like coding with Javascript.
+🟥 I like write code with javascript and that library.

-🟧 I can design what i want.
+🟧 I work hard to make the design I want.

-🟩 I want to be a nice dev.
+🟩 I want to be a nice developer.